xytxxx/NixiePay2/README.md

 1. Get your credentials.json from step 1
 [here](https://developers.google.com/sheets/api/quickstart/python).
 (Prject Name: any thing you like, Then choose "Desktop App")

-2. Add your Kanboard API tokens and the id of sheet template as shown:
+2. In credentials.json, add your Kanboard API tokens and the id of sheet template as shown:
 ```lang-json
 "kanboard": {
     "username": "xxxxx",